EducationMoney.com Homepage

 Higher Education Act of 1965, as amended, Title IV, Part A, Subpart 3, 20 U.S.C.
 1070b-1070b-3.

-To provide eligible undergraduate postsecondary students with demonstrated financial need with grant assistance to help meet educational expenses.
+To provide need-based grant aid to eligible undergraduate postsecondary students to help meet educational expenses.

 TYPES OF ASSISTANCE: